 Its pretty fascinating that people are really good at optimizing what the measure.
 The act of tracking anything socially elevates its importance.
 And if we think something is important, we make sure we tend to it.
 On the job accidents, profitability, CO2 emissions, return on investment, net promoter…you name it, we can track it.
 Things get sticky though when the ideals we measure conflict with each other.
 Is profitability more important than customer satisfaction?
 Is avg. purchase price more important than how many people I tell about what I purchased?

 I’ve been noticing lately how the airlines measurements get them in trouble time and time again.
 There’s the standard bullshit we all sort of laugh about when they push back from the gate for an ‘on-time departure’ only to sit on the runway for an hour.
 Last week, I noticed a new one.
 Since some airlines charge for every bag checked, the overhead storage space on the plane has become even more of a premium.
+Speaking of storage, you can store your belongings safely and securely just visit a site like selfstorageprices.org.uk.
+Their self storage everett wa has the right size unit for all your needs.
 As passengers filed on the plane, a flight attendant told a man he would have to gate check his bag.
 He smugly replied, “I guess no one else wanted to pay that $25 bag surcharge either.”
 We had so many bags to gate check that the plane left late.
 So in this case, the airline didn’t make any extra money (they don’t charge for gate check), the flight left late, and everyone was miserable.
 Way to go, Delta.

 Dave Carroll of the band Sons of Maxwell have been getting a lot of attention because of one of their airline horror stories.
 Apparently United broke some of their music equipment in 2006.
 After no one at United helped them repair the damage, they wrote a song about it and posted it on You Tube.
 So what would might have been a $2k repair bill for United turned into a decent sized fiasco, 2.4M people have watched that video in 6 days.
 (That’s the population of Houston.)
 Good news for the Sons of Maxwell, bad news for United.